Gopi-Naidu/OIBSIP_level01_task-01/README.md

 # OIBSIP_level01_task-01

 Oasis Infobyte Web Development internship

-This is a landing page.
+This is a landing page

-I have used html,css to create landing page
+I have used html,css to create Almonds landing page